 Good to know: We recently visited Rome in November and all the info in this article is based on our first-hand experience and observations of what it’s like to visit Rome in the late fall.
 Of course, every visit will be different, but this should give you a good idea of what to expect.

 If you are also thinking of visiting other places in Italy, you may also like to read our guide to Italy in November.

 Top experiences & tours we recommend in Rome:

 - Vatican Museums, St. Peter’s Basilica & Sistine Chapel.

 - Colosseum Underground, Arena Floor & Ancient Rome.

 - Street Food Tour with Local Guide (our personal favorite way to explore the city a bit deeper!).

 Is November a good month to visit Rome?

 Yes, November is a good month to visit Rome.
 It’s shoulder season, so there are some disadvantages (such as less predictable weather and the possibility of some rain), but there are lots of advantages as well.

-However, if you want to take advantage of the better deals, you have to be sure to book your flight tickets and hotels well in advance.
+PRO TIP: If you want to take advantage of the better deals, you have to be sure to book your flight tickets and hotels well in advance!
 We found some really good deals when we booked our 4* hotel for November in Rome a couple of months in advance, but when I checked if there were any last-minute deals a week before the trip, accommodation prices were significantly higher (and lots of places were fully booked too).